jmandel/cms-rfi-collab/index.md

 *   Medicare claims data via Blue Button 2.0.

 #### Valuable but Hard to Access (PC-8a):
 Making the following valuable data types more accessible programmatically is crucial.
-Many of these challenges can be significantly addressed by two overarching recommendations: ensuring comprehensive data availability via [Mandate API-Accessible, Computable Full EHI Export, Aligning with Industry Specifications](#req_api_ehi_export_argonuat) and by expanding standardized data elements through [Steward USCDI Development for Meaningful Interoperability](#req_steward_uscdi_development).
+Many of these challenges can be significantly addressed by two overarching recommendations: ensuring comprehensive data availability via [Mandate API-Accessible, Computable Full EHI Export, Aligning with Industry Specifications](#req_api_ehi_export_argonuat) and by expanding standardized data elements through [Steward USCDI Development for Pragmatic Interoperability](#req_steward_uscdi_development).
 Specific data types include:

 *   **Diagnostic quality medical images:** Critical but rarely API-accessible (though imaging reports may sometimes be available, the images themselves are harder to obtain programmatically).
 This is primarily solved by [Ensure Programmatic and Automated Access to Medical Images](#req_programmatic_image_access), and also supported by the EHI export.
 *   **Full flowsheet data:** Comprehensive view of patient status and interventions.
 Addressed by EHI export and potentially USCDI expansion.